campbe13/docker-ecq2020/README.md

 * See [overview of docker commands, Dockerfile, compose etc](docker-usage-overview)
 * Amongst others, see  [docker command reference](docker-usage-overview/DOCKERCMDS.md) for some notes on using docker commands
 * See [docker-compose command reference](docker-usage-overview/DOCKERCOMPOSECMDS.md)  for some notes on using docker-compose commands

+## containers
+The following are in order of least to more complex

 ## [whalesay](whalesay)
 working, in my hub.docker.com registry